 Perimenopause lasts until full menopause, the time when the ovaries stop producing eggs.

-The menopause is the permanent end of menstruation and fertility.
+Menopause is the permanent end of menstruation and fertility.
 For many women, this can be a time of changing identity and some troublesome symptoms.
 The average age for menopause in the UK is 51.

-Common symptoms of hot flashes include a sudden, brief, periodic increase in body temperature, sweating and in some cases an increase in heart rate.
+Common symptoms of hot flashes include a sudden, brief, periodic increase in body temperature, sweating and, in some cases, an increase in heart rate.

 While this symptom can be profoundly annoying, depending on how often and how intense it is and how much sleep you lose, it’s great to know that research and experience show that homeopathy can help make this life transition far more comfortable.

 In China, menopause is referred to as the ‘second spring’.
 It is seen as a positive time of creativity and new beginnings when women often find a new voice.

 Physically our bodies may be under extra pressure during the menopausal years, as the hormones try to rebalance.
 Our bodies are designed for this process.
 However if we are under great pressure from the way we are living or have been living during the previous years, we may struggle.
 Regular exercise and good nutrition are essential.

 Our attitude to these changes will have an impact on how we experience and cope with the menopausal years.
 Meditation and mindfulness can help the transition.